himanshusaini11/SQL_Practice/README.md

 FROM ba_flights AS baf
 LEFT JOIN ba_aircraft AS baa
 ON baf.flight_id = baa.flight_id
-LEFT JOIN ba_fuel_efficiency AS bae
+INNER JOIN ba_fuel_efficiency AS bae
 ON baa.ac_subtype = bae.ac_subtype
 WHERE bae.capacity > 300 AND baf.status LIKE 'Completed'
 GROUP BY flight_status;